aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/multi_ed25519.md

 <a id="0x1_multi_ed25519_INDIVIDUAL_SIGNATURE_NUM_BYTES"></a>

-The size of an individual Ed25519 signature, in bytes.
-(A MultiEd25519 signature consists of several of these, plus the signer bitmap.)
+The size of an individual Ed25519 signature, in bytes.<br/> (A MultiEd25519 signature consists of several of these, plus the signer bitmap.)

 <pre><code>const INDIVIDUAL_SIGNATURE_NUM_BYTES: u64 &#61; 64;<br/></code></pre>